Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Both Global Variables (`VariableNames` in `rulesmd.ini`) and Local Variables (`VariableNames` in map) are now unlimited.
 - Animations can now be offset on the X axis with `XDrawOffset`.
 - `IsSimpleDeployer` units now only play `DeploySound` and `UndeploySound` once, when done with (un)deploying instead of repeating it over duration of turning and/or `DeployingAnim`.
+- AITrigger can now recognize Building Upgrades as legal condition.

 ## Animations